DenverConnectedVehicle/ConnectedPedestrian/README.md

 _Rendering of a future connected pedestrian system_

 ATCMTD serves as the leading-edge transportation technology deployment grant for Denver.
-Many other Inteligent Transportation System (ITS) and public works projects are looking to this program to identify viable pedestrian detection and advance warning signs that meet a broader set of city needs.
+Many other Intelligent Transportation System (ITS) and public works projects are looking to this program to identify viable pedestrian detection and advance warning signs that meet a broader set of city needs.
 Technologies that meet Denver's needs here have the potential to scale across many city projects and programs.

 ## Requests for Comment and Information